Recreation and Sports Studies

 Prerequisite: RSS 2011, or permission of the instructor.

-Complete a full-time, full-term unpaid placement in a professional position with a community agency.
+Complete a full-time one-term placement or a part-time two-term placement in a professional position with a community agency.
 Relate theory to practice through hands-on professional career and field experiences that are reflected upon and linked with disciplinary knowledge developed in core prerequisite courses.
-Applied academic learning is captured and evaluated through written assignments and a presentation.
+Applied academic learning is captured and evaluated through written assignments, reflections on the experience, and a presentation.
+Note: Part-time, two-term placements must begin in the Fall term and be completed in the Winter term.

 RSS3213Leisure Education and Facilitation Techniques (A) 3 ch (3C)